Pacific cloudscape, SF->Hnl. 2005. Can you see the curvature of the Earth? I almost thought I could.

-Heavy hydrocarbons oozing out of an upturned rock on the beach at Santa Barbara.
+Heavy hydrocarbons oozing out of an upturned rock on the beach at Goleta.

 Even though baked in the full sun for a long time the oily ooze remains soft to the touch and sticky, for feathers and fingers alike.
 Some blobs, like this one, appear to have floated in on the ocean.

 A big blob of heavy hydrocarbon ooze into which many small rocks have stuck, probably as this thing rolled around on the beach.
 The oily material has subsequently oozed out the bottom.

 Clouds over Maui caused by the adiabatic cooling of air rising to pass the island.
 From a Continental 767 approaching Honolulu.

 Sediment in meandering river, southern Texas.
 This may be the Rio Grande.